Assassination of Galip Balkar: Trial and sentence

 The Belgrade Public Prosecutor charged Harutyun Krikor Levonian (23) and Rafi Alexander Elbekian (21), of Beirut, with assassination of Balkar and attempt to kill Kaya Necet.
 In addition to this, the bill of indictment charged Levonian with having, after the assassination of the Turkish ambassador, tried to kill retired Colonel of the Yugoslav People's Army Brajović, who was blocking his escape.
 It also charged Elbekian with the murder of Milivojević, who tried to capture the assassin.
 It was established that Levonian and Elbekian arrived in Belgrade with the task set by JCAG.
-In view of the fact that the first accused, Levonian, was in a special health condition as a consequence of his wound and that Elbekian was a junior adult, the two were not sentenced to death.
+As the first accused, Levonian, was in a special health condition as a consequence of his wound and that Elbekian was a junior adult, the two were not sentenced to death.
 They were defended by Srđa Popović, a leading Yugoslav lawyer who worked in Belgrade.

 Levonian and Elbekian were sentenced to 20 years of imprisonment each on 9 March 1984, exactly one year after the incident.
 The Court ruled that after they have served the sentences they would be expelled from Yugoslavia.
 It was established that Levonian killed the ambassador and seriously wounded Brajović, while Elbekian seriously wounded the driver, and trying to escape from the scene of the crime, killed Milivojević.
 Stojan Miletić, Deputy Public Prosecutor of SR Serbia, stressed that the harshness of the sentences corresponded to the gravity of the criminal acts.

 According to a statement from the "Central Committee of Solidarity with Armenian Prisoners" in Athens, Harutyun Levonian was released by the Yugoslav authorities in June 1987.
 Although the statement did not elaborate on the reasons for his release, officials in the Greek capital had hinted that he might have been released on medical grounds: he was wounded when security guards returned the fire and subsequently became paralyzed after a stroke.
 He now lives in Yerevan under the name of Antranik Boghossian.